deepakag5/Data-Mining-Python/Install_Anaconda/README.md

     (Please select 'Add anaconda to my Path variable option in step 2' so that you don't need to do step 4,5)

-3. Type jupyter notebook in windows search box (or anaconda and then jupyter notebook under it) and click on it.
+3. Type jupyter notebook in windows search box (or anaconda and then jupyter notebook under it) and click to run it.

 ### Linux (Debian based) OS :